SokolskyNikita/pdf-to-markdown-cli/datalab_marker_api_docs.md

 As you can see, everything is a form parameter.
 This is because we're uploading a file, so the request body has to be `multipart/form-data`.

 Parameters: - `file`, the input file. - `langs` is an optional, comma-separated list of languages in the file (this is used if OCR is needed).
 The language names and codes are from [here](https://github.com/VikParuchuri/surya/blob/master/surya/languages.py). - `output_format` - one of `json`, `html`, or `markdown`. - `force_ocr` will force OCR on every page (ignore the text in the PDF).
 This is slower, but can be useful for PDFs with known bad text. - `paginate` - adds delimiters to the output pages.
-See the API reference for details. - `use_llm` - Beta: setting this to `True` will use an LLM to enhance accuracy of forms, tables, inline math, and layout.
-It's much more accurate, but will double the per-request cost. - `strip_existing_ocr` - setting to `True` will remove all existing OCR text from the file and redo OCR.
+See the API reference for details. - `use_llm` - setting this to `True` will use an LLM to enhance accuracy of forms, tables, inline math, and layout.
+It can be much more accurate, but carries a small hallucination risk.
+Setting `use_llm` to `True` will make responses slower. - `strip_existing_ocr` - setting to `True` will remove all existing OCR text from the file and redo OCR.
 This is useful if you know OCR text was added to the PDF by a low-quality OCR tool. - `disable_image_extraction` - setting to `True` will disable extraction of images.
-If `use_llm` is set to `True`, this will also turn images into text descriptions.
+If `use_llm` is set to `True`, this will also turn images into text descriptions. - `max_pages` - from the start of the file, specifies the maximum number of pages to inference.

 You can see a full list of parameters and descriptions in the [API reference](https://www.datalab.to/app/reference).